apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukrainian Troops Breached Russian Border Defenses 20 Miles West Of The Kursk Salient—But Didn’t Get Very Far**
+**A revived Pac-12 to add four Mountain West schools, including Boise State**

-You can read more about it [here](https://www.forbes.com/sites/davidaxe/2024/09/13/ukrainian-troops-breached-russian-border-defenses-20-miles-west-of-the-kursk-salient-but-didnt-get-very-far/).
+You can read more about it [here](https://www.washingtonpost.com/sports/2024/09/12/pac-12-expansion-mountain-west/).

 ## Requirements
 - Python 3.8